The 8 Best PPC Ad Networks

 Google Ads

-Google Ads is the most popular ad network due to the volume of searches done in the Google search engine and large number of websites on the Google Display Network (GDN).
+Google Ads is the most popular ad network due to the available reach of ads in volume of searches done in the Google search engine and a large number of websites on the Google Display Network (GDN).

-Google states “Google Ads display ads appear on over two million websites and in over 650,000 apps, so your ad can show up wherever your audience is.”
+Google states, “Google Ads display ads appear on over two million websites and in over 650,000 apps, so your ad can show up wherever your audience is.”
+Targeting on the display network includes remarketing, in-market audiences, similar audiences, and more.

+Both search and display campaigns allow demographic targeting in age, gender, parental status, and household income.
+Adding in demographic targeting narrows the available reach for ads, but makes the targeting more relevant.

-Placements: Google search engine, web placements on the GDN, shopping, mobile apps, and YouTube.
+Placements: Google search engine results, web placements on the GDN, shopping, mobile apps, and YouTube.

 Ad Formats: Text, image, responsive, video.

-Pricing: Cost per click (CPC) model based on the competition and ad quality.
+Pricing: Cost-per-click (CPC) model based on the competition and ad quality.
 GDN allows Cost-per-1,000 impressions (CPM).

-Tip: Often times advertisers will find higher CPCs on Google Ads on search keywords.
-Time to think creatively and try a highly relevant display network campaign, or move to one of the other platforms.
+Tip: Depending on the industry, advertisers will find higher CPCs on Google Ads on search keywords.
+It is time to think creatively, try a highly relevant display network campaign, or move to one of the other platforms.

-Bing Ads
+Microsoft Ads

-The Bing search engine share of searches on desktop is growing faster than Google with 145 million searchers not reached on Google.

-Bing Ads has tools for advertisers to import campaigns from Google Ads, simplifying the process of getting started.
+Microsoft Ads has tools for advertisers to import campaigns from Google Ads, simplifying the process of getting started.

-Microsoft has the advantage of exclusively serving Yahoo search traffic, powering several voice searches, and access to LinkedIn data, so look for even more opportunities as advertising technologies advance.
+Microsoft has the advantage of exclusively serving Yahoo search traffic, powering several digital assistant voice searches, and the ability to target searchers with LinkedIn profile data such as company, job function, and industry.

+“Outside of LinkedIn itself, Microsoft Advertising is the only digital advertising platform to offer LinkedIn Profile Targeting.”

-Placements: Search engines, native content placements on MSN, Outlook.com, the Edge browser, and select quality partner sites
+Placements: Search engines, Microsoft Audience Network, which includes native content placements on MSN, Outlook.com, the Edge browser, and select quality partner sites.
+LinkedIn.

 Ad Formats: Text for search, responsive for native placements.
+LinkedIn serves text ads, Dynamic Search Ads, and shopping campaigns.

 Pricing: CPC model based on the competition and ad quality.

-Tip: While Bing Ads allows advertisers to import campaigns from Google Ads, keeping an exact copy and not optimizing for the Bing Ads platform can be a mistake.
-Be sure to adjust bids (usually down), match types, and add any Bing Ads ad extensions.
+Tip: While Microsoft Ads allows advertisers to import campaigns from Google Ads, keeping an exact copy and not optimizing for the Microsoft Ads platform can be a mistake.
+Be sure to adjust bids (usually down), match types, and add any Microsoft Ads ad extensions.

-This retargeting platform uses more than 34 million signals to make marketing predictions for targeting.

-They leverage Facebook Exchange, Google, emails, and many other marketplaces and exchanges.
+YouTube reaches over 2 billion logged-in users per month globally, so it’s an excellent opportunity for advertisers to reach their audience through this platform effectively.

+Campaign creation and management are handled through the Google Ads platform with more in-depth information about the audience’s demographics and engagement through YouTube Analytics in the YouTube account.

-Placements: Websites.
+Placements: YouTube.

-Ad Formats: Web ads, dynamic web ads, native web ads, Facebook ads, Instagram ads, email.
+Ad Formats: Skippable in-stream ads, Non-skippable in-stream ads, Bumper ads, Video discovery ads, Masthead ads.

-Ad Formats: Text, image, video, app install, Tumblr post, carousel ad, mail ad.

-Tip: Yahoo would have the most value for the scope of native ads and serving to audiences consuming Yahoo products.
+Tip: Advertisers can reach potential customers with the same targeting available for the Google Display Network.

-As the top social network on the planet, 2 billion people use Facebook every month.
-User targeting can get very granular with demographics, interests, and behaviors.
+As the top social network on the planet, 2.6 billion people use Facebook every month.

+User targeting can be very granular with demographics, interests, behaviors, and more.
+Facebook supports retargeting through user activity on Facebook and off Facebook actions through advertisers’ Facebook pixel data and upload of customer lists.

-Placements: Facebook, Instagram, Messenger, and Audience Network on mobile apps.
+Placements: Facebook, Instagram, Messenger, and Audience Network.

 Mobile: Facebook mobile properties and Audience Network.

-Ad Formats: Video, photo, carousel, slideshow, canvas (mobile).
+Ad Formats: Video, single image, carousel, slideshow, canvas (mobile).
 Audience Network on mobile supports a variety of video and display formats such as native, interstitial, rewarded, and in-stream video.

 Pricing: Cost per desired action, based on bid, estimated action rates, ad quality.

-Tip: Best for targeting very granular audiences through detailed demographics, since level of targeting is not easily achieved on Google or Bing.
-Facebook ads tend to perform like display ads, but savvy managers can excel at getting conversions.
+Tip: Best for targeting very granular audiences through detailed demographics since the level of targeting is not easily achieved on Google or Bing.

+Instagram has over 1 billion active users who tend to be younger than Facebook users.

+As a Facebook company, campaign creation and management are handled through the Facebook Ads platform.
+While Facebook recommends using Automatic Placements (targeting all placements in one campaign), this can easily be set to any placement the advertiser would like.

 Now owned by Microsoft, LinkedIn is a wealth of information and audiences for advertisers to target for the professional set.

-More than 500 million professionals are on LinkedIn and they can all be targeted by professional criteria, such as job title, seniority, company, and many more.
+More than 500 million professionals are on LinkedIn, and they can all be targeted by professional criteria, such as job title, seniority, company, and many more.

 Placements: LinkedIn, LinkedIn Audience Network contains ten of thousands of mobile sites, mobile apps, and ad exchanges.